jmagan/passport-cardano-web3/README.md

 [Passport](http://passportjs.org/) strategy for authenticating with Cardano wallet signatures.

 This module lets you authenticate using a Cardano wallet in your Node.js applications.
+This implementation is based on CIP-0093 Authenticated Web3 HTTP Requests.
 ## Install

     $ npm install passport-cardano-web3